Konkani alphabets: Schwa deletion

 The schwa deletion or schwa syncope phenomenon plays a crucial role in Konkani and several other Indo-Aryan languages, where schwas implicit in the written scripts of those languages are obligatorily deleted for correct pronunciation."Indian linguistics, Volume 37" (1976) Schwa syncope is extremely important in these languages for intelligibility and unaccented speech.
 It also presents a challenge to non-native speakers and speech synthesis software because the scripts, including Nagar Barap, do not provide indicators of where schwas should be dropped.

 This means the schwa ('ə') implicit in each consonant of the script is "obligatorily deleted" at the end of words and in certain other contexts, unlike in Sanskrit.
 This phenomenon has been termed the "schwa syncope rule" or the "schwa deletion rule" of Konkani.
 In other words, when a vowel-preceded consonant is followed by a vowel-succeeded consonant, the schwa inherent in the first consonant is deleted.
 However, this formalization is inexact and incomplete (i.e. sometimes deletes a schwa when it shouldn't or, at other times, fails to delete it when it should), and can yield errors.
 Schwa deletion is computationally important because it is essential to building text-to-speech software for Konkani.
 Without the appropriate deletion of schwas, any speech output would sound unnatural.

+It has been proposed that the character ø could be used in Konkani in the Roman script to denote the schwa o sound, as against the regular vowel o sound.
+For example, the word बरो would be spelt as børo rather than boro.
+This would facilitate automatic transliteration from the Roman script to other script, and would also make the Roman script the only script capable of indicating schwa retention and deletion.